CodeYourFuture/curriculum/content/js2/blocks/key-values/index.md

 facilitation = false
 emoji= '🧩'
 [objectives]
+    1='Define an object property'
-    1='Identify key-value pairs in an object literal' 2='Define an object property'
+    2='Identify key-value pairs in an object literal'

 +++

 As with the table, the `profileData` object is made up of **properties**.